 Why come to a Saturday MNCF SiTT Peer Teaching Group Workshop?

-The Mindfulness Network Community Friends Supporting Integrity in Teaching and Training peer teaching group is a collaboration between MNCF and SiTT that offers a dedicated space for both teachers and trainees in which to build confidence through teaching practice in a safe and reflective environment, supported by the Teaching and Learning Companion.
-The group comes together monthly alternating between a Saturday morning and Saturday afternoon to sit, practice and reflect on teaching, and to offer kindness, support and inspiration to one another.
+The Mindfulness Network Community Friends Supporting Integrity in Teaching and Training peer teaching group is a collaboration between MNCF and SiTT that offers a dedicated space for both teachers and trainees in which to build confidence through small group teaching practice in a safe and reflective environment, supported by the Teaching and Learning Companion.
+The group comes together monthly alternating between a Saturday morning and Saturday afternoon to sit, practice teaching in small groups, reflect on teaching strengths and learning edges, and to offer kindness, support and inspiration to one another.

 The MNCF SiTT Community is not just about coming together to practice teaching ..... it is more about becoming aware of togetherness through practice